ScreenSkills Training Passport FAQs

 Image: Keagan Henman on Unsplash

-Why has the ScreenSkills Training Passport been introduced?
+Why was the ScreenSkills Training Passport introduced?

-Who are the partners in the pilot?
+Who were the partners in the pilot?

 Who has to do the training?